BikLab/Biol020-DynamicGenome/protocols/PCR-18S-rRNA.md

 1. Order primers and dilute stock solution down to 10uM
 2. Order positive control ([Zymo Microbionics Community Standard](https://www.zymoresearch.com/zymobiomics-community-standard) or C. elegans DNA) and dilute stock solution to make template DNA for positive PCR controls
-3. PCR reactions should be set up so that each table of students (3 or 4 students per table) pipets worm DNA and controls into one strip of PCR tubes (e.g. 4 worms plus 2 controls).
+3. PCR reactions should be set up so that each table of students (3 or 4 students per table) pipets worm DNA and controls into one strip of PCR tubes (e.g. 4 worms plus 2 controls all amplified with Primer set 1).
 Each table will then carryout PCR recipe calculations and make a mastermix for ONE primer set at a time.
 4. Once finished, students should put strip tubes on the PCR machine or on a 96-well plate at the front of the classroom
 5. Repeat steps 3 and 4 with second and third primer sets.
 6. Start PCR reactions once class has finished preparing reactions for all three primer sets.
+7. NOTE: If using Zymo positive control, only use for PCR primer set 1 (general eukaryotic primers that will amplify yeast).
+8. Leftover nematode DNA should be placed back in the freezer.